 Located in northern Zimbabwe, on the banks of the mighty Zambezi River, Mana Pools National Park is wild and provides a true ‘out of Africa’ experience.
 The remote location of the park and the protection it enjoys as one of the Zimbabwe UNESCO World Heritage Sites means that it is largely untouched by human development.

 One of the reasons for its inscription by UNESCO, together with the Sapi and Chewore Safari Areas, is the annual gathering of animals along the Zambezi River during the dry winter months.
-Leave your Mana Pools accommodation, the Hideaways Mana Pools Safari Lodge, early morning to enjoy an outstanding spectacle as huge herds of elephant, buffalo, as well as zebra and many other antelope species, congregate alongside the broad Zambezi.
+Leave your Mana Pools accommodation, the Camp Mana, early morning to enjoy an outstanding spectacle as huge herds of elephant, buffalo, as well as zebra and many other antelope species, congregate alongside the broad Zambezi.
 They are followed closely by several predators including lion, hyena, cheetah and wild dog.

 On your Mana Pools safari, visitors will also have the opportunity to observe the great numbers of Nile crocodiles and hippopotamus that the Mana Pools National Park is famous for.
 The park is a birder’s paradise, with over 450 recorded species.
 Although the Mana Pools bird list is long it will be an exciting challenge for any twitcher on a Zimbabwe safari package to in Mana Pools.